-You can schedule your pre-admission testing appointment with your primary care physician 30 days before your procedure or our outpatient surgical services department.
+You can schedule your pre-admission testing appointment with your primary care physician 30 days before your procedure or at our pre-anesthesia testing (PAT) center.

-Your pre-admission testing appointment is an essential step in preparing for your surgery.
+Your pre-anesthesia testing appointment is an essential step in preparing for your surgery.
 During this appointment, an advanced practice provider (APP) or your primary care physician will take your medical history and conduct a physical exam to make sure you're healthy enough for surgery.
+If your surgeon would like you to meet with an anesthesiologist, you will meet with them at this appointment.